 On top of that, there’s always the chance of the hotel changing contracts before it actually opens, as that happens more often than you’d think.

 I’d note that this is actually Hyatt’s second property in Phu Quoc.
 Nam Nghi Phu Quoc recently joined Hyatt’s Unbound Collection, which is Hyatt’s collection of independent hotels.
-Tiffany recently stayed here and had mixed feelings, and I believe she’ll be sharing her thoughts on the hotel in a post soon.
+Tiffany recently stayed here and had mixed feelings.

 While city Park Hyatts are great, I’m most excited by new resort Park Hyatts.
 They’re a great option for redeeming points, and as a Globalist member it’s an opportunity to apply a confirmed suite upgrade.